 Your doctor may start the treatment of your stress urinary incontinence with lifestyle modifications and pelvic floor muscle exercises.
 They may ask you to drink less water, caffeine, or alcohol to reduce the likelihood of having symptoms as these liquids will cause your body to produce more urine.
 Weight-loss may also be considered as it is a risk factor for urinary incontinence.

 Your doctor may elect to use other forms of physical therapy if Kegel exercises are ineffective.
 This may involve the use of weighed vaginal cones to strengthen the pelvic floor muscles or may involve bladder training which is achieved by urinating at fixed intervals.
 Alternatively, pessaries may be used to support the pelvic floor muscles and compress the urethra to create more resistance against urine leaks.
 These can come in a variety of shapes but must be fitted individually.
+Additionally, biofeedback therapy with a physical therapist or electrical stimulation therapy may help you better control your pelvic floor muscles.

 If necessary, pads or other protective garments may be used to be used to absorb urine leaks.
 But only pads specifically designed for incontinence should be used as menstrual pads are not absorbent enough.